 #20- The average lifespan of a plastic bag is 12 minutes5

-#21- Researched have found plastic bags and pieces of plastic in the guts of 95 per cent of seagulls.
-They forecast this will rise to 99 per cent if the plastic litter continues6
+#21- Researched has found plastic bags and pieces of plastic in the guts of 95 percent of seagulls.
+They forecast this will rise to 99 percent of seabirds eating plastic if plastic litter continues6

 #22- In 2008, China banned retailers from giving out free plastic bags and will ban the use of plastic bags across all cities and towns by 20227

 Though plastic bags are indispensable (at least not until we get a better, cheaper biodegradable replacement), they still pose a severe threat to our health, marine environment, and animal life.

 We may continue to have the shocking number of plastic bags produced yearly unless we cut back on their use.
 Like the rest of the world, China, the world's biggest waste producer, is taking significant steps to ban the use of plastic bags by 2022 after banning free plastic bags in 2010.

 #23- The River Yangtze, the top polluting river located in China, received approximately 330,000 tonnes of plastic and plastic bags in 20157

 #24- Indonesia ranks as one of the world's biggest plastic polluters, with its government spending 1 billion dollars yearly to clear its watersref